How To Book A Wedding DJ

 Think carefully about preferred suppliers.

-If music is important and you do not feel confident their preferred suppliers will deliver ask under what circumstances you can bring in your own.
+Ultimately if you do not feel confident their preferred suppliers will match the vibe you want to create, ask the venue under what circumstances you could bring in your own.

 You Get What You Pay For

-Wedding planning websites can set unrealistic expectations for what you should expect to pay.
+Wedding planning websites sometimes set unrealistic expectations for what you should expect to pay.

-Lower priced DJs usually do it part time, as a second job or hobby.
+Lower priced DJs usually perform part time as a second job or hobby.

-Higher priced suppliers are generally career DJs and are usually VAT registered.
+Higher priced suppliers are generally career DJs and usually VAT registered because of the demand for their services.

-The have invested in quality equipment, top level public liability insurance, keep their library up to date and across music trends.
+They will have invested in quality equipment, reliable people, top level public liability insurance and keep across music trends.

-Experienced DJs understand the psychology of an evening which will make a huge contribution to the success of your night.
+Experienced DJs understand the psychology of an evening, which will make a huge impact on the success of your night.

-As with most things, you should expect to pay more for a higher quality product, reassurance and peace of mind.
+As with many things you should expect to pay more for a higher quality product, reassurance and peace of mind.

 The Hampshire Event DJ Team LOVE talking about wedding entertainment.

-We recently advised the team at Hitched about things your DJ wants you to know and we’re always happy to chat music with prospective clients.
+We recently advised the team at Hitched about things your DJ wants you to know and are always happy to chat music with prospective clients.

 Click on the orange button and arrange an online consultation.